anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 22. Close Notepad, select Save when prompted.

-Select the Score button to validate this task:

 23. Enter ./calchash.ps1.

     - This command executes the PowerShell script of calchash.ps1, which generates a hash of the notes.txt file and saves it as hash.txt..
 The "Set-Content" cmdlet performs a replacement rather than an append function when writing output into a file.

     - The dot and slash (i.e., ./) before the script name are essential for execution.

 24. Enter type hash.txt.

     - This command displays the contents of hash.txt

 25. Enter notepad check.ps1.